srithak1204/OneAPI_Projects/README.md

 - **Customizable:** The project is designed to be adaptable to different datasets, making it easy to extend the classification capabilities to include additional animal categories.
 ### Data
 The dataset used for training and testing the model consists of images of various animal species.
-You can find the dataset in the `animals.zip` file.
+You can find the dataset from [Dataset Link](https://www.kaggle.com/datasets/sohampatel26/animal-detection-dataset-cats-dogs-and-pandas/download?datasetVersionNumber=1).
 Ensure the dataset is appropriately labeled for optimal results.

 ## Model Architecture
 The CNN architecture used for this project consists of multiple convolutional and pooling layers, followed by fully connected layers.
 The details of the model architecture can be found in the notebook.